Tracy Alloway (journalist)

 Tracy Alloway is a financial journalist and podcaster at Bloomberg News, based in New York as of 2022.
 She co-hosts the weekly Odd Lots podcast with Joe Weisenthal.
 In 2022, she and Weisenthal were nominated for a Webby Award for best business podcast.

 Career

 Alloway is also an Executive Editor for Bloomberg News and the co-host of 'Bloomberg Daybreak Middle East.'

 Outside of journalism, Alloway is a frequent moderator for financial industry events such as the Milken Institute Conference.

 She has previously been based in London, New York, and Abu Dhabi.

-From 2008-2015, she was at the Financial Times, where she covered capital markets and served as deputy editor of FT Alphaville.
+From 2008 to 2015, she was at the Financial Times, where she covered capital markets and served as deputy editor of FT Alphaville.

 Education

 She holds a B.Sc. in International Relations from the London School of Economics and a postgraduate degree in periodical journalism from the University of Westminster.